 Services are not provided in a culturally appropriate manner; or

-You’re at risk of experiencing a lack of continued care.
+You’re at risk of having a lack of continued care.

 Some people can ask to change or leave a CCO at any time.
 These members are:

 Members with Medicare and OHP (Medicaid) can change or leave the CCO they use for physical care at any time.
 However, members with Medicare must use a CCO for dental and behavioral health care.